TNNLS Information for Authors

 - Comments Papers and Communications

-Brief Papers report sufficiently interesting new theories and/or developments on previously published work in neural networks and related areas.
+Brief Papers report sufficiently interesting new theories and/or developments on previously published work in neural networks and related learning systems.
 For example, brief papers may report an extension of previous results or algorithms, innovative applications of a known approach to interesting problems, brief theoretical results, etc. The contribution should be conclusive and useful.
-Usually a brief paper will not exceed 6 pages of formatted text in the IEEE two-column style.
-Please see the “Page Limits and Over Length Page Charge” in the next Section.

 The IEEE Transactions on Neural Networks and Learning Systems is primarily devoted to archival reports of work that have not been published elsewhere.
 Specifically, conference records and book chapters that have been published are not acceptable unless and until they have been significantly enhanced.
 In special circumstances or on exceptional occasions, the Editor-in-Chief may deem a contribution noteworthy enough to be exempted from this policy.
 Authors will be asked to confirm that the work being submitted has not been published elsewhere nor is it currently under review by another publication.
 If either of these conditions is not met or is subsequently violated, the article will be disqualified from possible publication in TNNLS.

 The IEEE Transactions on Neural Networks and Learning Systems follows the format standards of the IEEE.
-The templates can be downloaded from https://journals.ieeeauthorcen
+The IEEE Author Center can be accessed here: https://ieeeauthorcenter.ieee.org.

 Here are some of the general guidelines.
-A list of 4-5 keywords (index terms) and an abstract (described below) are required for all manuscripts submitted to this journal.
-When submitting a new article through the Manuscript Central System, you may choose your own keywords related to the submitted manuscript.
+A list of 4–5 keywords (index terms) and an abstract (described below) are required for all manuscripts submitted to this journal.
+When submitting a new article through ScholarOne Manuscripts, you may choose your own keywords related to the submitted manuscript.
 The submitted manuscript must be in the following format:

 - PDF format;